 6. Make internal documents and knowledge easily available.

 Communication isn’t just the verbal exchange of information between people.
 It’s also information.
+Ensuring that employees possess the necessary skills for effective communication on social media is crucial.
 No matter the job, document management and knowledge sharing are vital to everyday tasks and your employees need to find files, spreadsheets, and answers, easily.
 Centralize all of this information in your company knowledge base.
 To improve workplace communication, you need to prioritize how staff finds what they need to do their jobs.

 7. Take advantage of social media.

 Social media is a powerful aid for businesses communicating with customers and prospects.
 It also enhances internal collaboration.
+Using project management software like Trello and Asana can further facilitate effective communication and organization within teams.
 Encourage employees to “like”, comment, and share interesting posts about your organization.
 This sparks conversations, educates employees about something they didn’t know about, and boosts morale.
 You can also embed your social media channels into your intranet, so employees always know what your company is sharing with the public.

 effective employee communication at work - social media videos